What’s more fun than learning a language by singing along to a catchy tune?

 Learning French shouldn’t be limited to the walls of a classroom.
 As it turns out, songs are far from a distraction to completing your grammar exercises.

 The French music scene offers a huge array of styles, accents, genres and legendary haircuts.
 So whether you’re into pop, rock or disco, you’re bound to find something out there to tickle your fancy.
 All the more so thanks to little-known online platforms such as YouTube or Spotify, which make discovering (or rediscovering) French tunes fun.

-Not only will listening to French music train your musical ear, and possibly cause the boogie-woogie blues, but it will also help you recognize different French accents, registers and intonations.
+Not only will listening to French music (and watching documentary movies in French) train your musical ear, and possibly cause the boogie-woogie blues, but it will also help you recognize different French accents, registers and intonations.
 Not to mention how it will improve your speaking skills if karaoke is in your future.